 What's the difference between EU and EFTA shipping?

-EU orders ship intra-union with no customs and uniform €4.79+ rates.
-EFTA orders (Switzerland, Norway, Iceland, Liechtenstein) cross an external customs border, trigger door VAT collection plus a carrier handling fee, and pay roughly double the EU shipping rate.
-Transit time is 7–15 business days vs. 5–8 for the EU.
+EU orders ship intra-union with no customs and uniform flat rates.
+EFTA orders (Switzerland, Norway, Iceland, Liechtenstein) cross an external customs border, trigger door VAT collection plus a carrier handling fee, and pay a significantly higher shipping rate.
+Transit time is also longer for EFTA versus core EU destinations.

 Can I offer free shipping to European customers?

 You can absorb the shipping cost into your retail price, but you cannot make Printful waive its fee.
-Most POD sellers add €5–€7 to the retail price on apparel and present it as "free shipping" — works if your price point is high enough to absorb it, fails if you're already competing on price.
-EFTA destinations are nearly impossible to absorb economically on single-item carts.
+Most POD sellers add a margin buffer to the retail price on apparel and present it as "free shipping" — works if your price point is high enough to absorb it, fails if you're already competing on price.
+EFTA destinations are nearly impossible to absorb economically on single-item carts given the higher rate and door-fee exposure.

 What's the fastest Printful shipping option to Europe?